Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 }
 ```

-Any property you add to the derive element will completely replace the superior one.
+Any property you add to the derived element will completely replace the superior one.
-Also you can use a string variable after `@`, its value will be interpreted as a superior element name.
-You may use it before `@` as well, its value will become the derived element name.
+Also, you can use a string variable after `@`.
+Its value will be interpreted as a superior element name.
+You may use it before `@` as well.
+Its value will become the derived element name.

 ## Animations